hydephp/develop/_docs/getting-started.md

 ### Hyde Docs

 ### Hyde Pages using Markdown

 ### Hyde Pages using Blade

 If you want full control over a static page you can create blade views in the pages directory `resources\views\pages`, and they will be compiled into static HTML.

-Currently, only top level pages are supported.
+Currently, only top-level pages are supported.
 The filename of the generated file is based on the view filename.
 For example, `resources\views\pages\custom-page.blade.php` gets saved as `_site\custom-page.html`.

 **⚠ Warning:**